markjprice/tools-skills-net8/README.md

 The appendix and color figures are available to download as PDFs:

-- Appendix A, Answers to the Test Your Knowledge Questions: coming July 30, 2024.
+- Appendix A, Answers to the Test Your Knowledge Questions: https://packt.link/isUsj
-- Color images of the screenshots/diagrams used in this book: coming July 30, 2024.
+- Color images of the screenshots/diagrams used in this book: https://packt.link/gbp/9781837635207

 ## Important